joshuasoftdev/joshuasoftdev/README.md

+Current date: 2023-10-21T01:14:08.482168-07:00

 Welcome!
-I am Joshua, reporting that the current weather is overcast clouds and the temperature is 62°C.
+I am Joshua, reporting that the current weather is clear sky and the temperature is 60°C.
-Last refresh at Friday, 20 October at 23:46 GMT-7.
+Last refresh at Saturday, 21 October at 01:14 GMT-7.